esp8266/Arduino/doc/esp8266wifi/client-class.rst

 Default values are false for both ``NoDelay`` and ``Sync``.

-This means that *Nagle is enabled by default* for all new connections.
+This means that Nagle is enabled by default *for all new connections*.

 Other Function Calls